Mortrack/AT-09_zs040_ble_STM_driver/README.md

-This library provides the definitions, variables and functions necessary so that its implementer can use and communicate with an AT-09 zs040 ble (HM-10 ble clone) device from a microcontroller/microprocessor of the STMicroelectronics device family.
+This library provides the definitions, variables and functions necessary so that its implementer can use and communicate with an AT-09 zs040 ble (HM-10 ble clone) device from a microcontroller/microprocessor of the STMicroelectronics device family and, in particular, via the STM32CubeIDE app.
 However, know that this driver library contains only the main functions required for it to work in Slave Mode since there are several complications that makes this device not very reliable in Central mode.
 For more details about this and to learn how to use this library, feel free to read the
 <a href=https://github.com/Mortrack/AT-09_zs040_ble_driver/tree/main/documentation>documentation of this project</a>.

 # How to explore the CenyML project files.